DomainGroupOSS/bartender/readme.md

 ```powershell
 save-btRepository -repository myRepo -token myNugetToken -credential $(get-credential)
 ```
-<sup>*Token is used for publishing to nuget repositories and is not needed for fileshare repositories</sup>
+> Token is used for publishing to nuget repositories and is not needed for fileshare repositories

-<sup>*Credentials are used for checking module dependancies and are only required if the repository is private</sup>
+> Credentials are used for checking module dependancies and are only required if the repository is private

 ### Setup your bartender defaults